fire-lizard/aproxim/README.md

 # aproxim
-Approximator is program for experimental data approximation and interpolation (20 dependencies for select).
-Features: Graphical charts, export to XML/JSON/Microsoft Excel.
+Approximator is a program for experimental data approximation and interpolation.
+Features: 20 dependencies for select, graphical charts, export to XML/JSON/Microsoft Excel.